WebProjectGalajat/WebProject/README.md

 - *git add -A*
 - *git commit -m "missatge commit"*
 - *git push heroku* per pujar els fitxers a Heroku, que farà un deploy automàtic

+## Traduccio part del document:

+Within the WebProjectSpotify directory we find the asgi.py file which is a file that defines our application path.
+The following file, called settings.py, is the central configuration of all Django-type projects, which has been modified to effectively run the Django application, provide end-users with a streamlined experience, and keep potential attackers under control.
+The urls.py file is used to update urls throughout the project.
+Finally we find the file wsgi.py which is the main deployment platform of Django, is the Python standard for servers and web applications.